bitwarden/help/_articles/directory-connector/directory-sync-shared.md

 BITWARDENCLI_CONNECTOR_PLAINTEXT_SECRETS=true
 ```

-With plaintext storage enabled, you can then configure all settings directly, in plaintext, from the `data.json` database file.
+With plaintext storage enabled, you can then configure all settings directly, in plaintext, from the `data.json` configuration file.

 {% callout info %}
 Plaintext storage of secrets is not compatible with the Directory Connector desktop application.
 You should only use the Directory Connector CLI with plaintext storage of secrets.